Biggest Book of the Year

 Lisa Halliday: Asymmetry

-I found A Little Life so grotesque and over the top that it completely failed to move me.
 I understand why Asymmetry appeals to many critics and readers: a storyline about the relationship between a young aspiring writer and a successful elderly writer who resembles Philip Roth and another storyline about a US/Iraqi citizen who is wrongly detained at Heathrow airport, but I found it too formulaic.